I’m a 21 year old girl and I’ve (almost) always had healthy and nice skin.

 Thank you SO much for your letter and your question.

-Before I can give you exact advice, I need to know whether the breakouts on your forehead are infected blemishes or rather white spots called milia – because milia can be easily treated with a product containing BHA (Beta Hydroxy Acid) – for example, try my extreme effictive product Smooth Skin Treatment.
+Before I can give you exact advice, I need to know whether the breakouts on your forehead are infected blemishes or rather white spots called milia – because milia can be easily treated with a product containing BHA (Beta Hydroxy Acid) – for example, try my extreme effictive product Perfect Skin Power Treat.

 That your skin becomes dry and sensitive during the winter can be caused by the change in climate.
 So, if you feel like your skin type changes into a more dry one, you should choose a heavier crème, which will add more grease to your skin.